 8 Pier Bridge

-Look for the Athpula, an eight-pierced bridge that spans over a tiny lake.
-Also, there is an eight-pier bridge near Sikander’s tomb, built by Mughal Emperor Akbar.
+Look for the Athpula, an eight-pierced bridge spanning a tiny lake.
+Also, an eight-pier bridge near Sikander’s tomb was built by Mughal Emperor Akbar.
 It features seven enormous arches, the central one being the biggest and most attractive.

 Attractions in the vicinity

 Near the Lodhi Gardens, there are several opportunities for sightseeing and tasting Delhi’s native cuisines.
-The India International Centre, located approximately 500 meters from the Lodhi Garden, is a cultural center that hosts a variety of events and seminars.
-Other than that, Khan Market, the Humayun Tomb, and the Lodhi Estate are worth visiting.
+The India International Centre, located approximately 500 meters from the Lodhi Garden, is a cultural center that hosts various events and seminars.
+Besides that, Khan Market, the Humayun’s Tomb, and the Lodhi Estate are worth visiting.

 Tips

-Keeping a few things in mind before visiting will make the visit seamless for you.
+Keeping a few things in mind before visiting will make the visit seamless.

-- Most of the year, Delhi experiences intense temperatures.
-You should bring a hat or scarf to shield yourself from the sun’s strong beams.
+1. Most of the year, Delhi experiences intense temperatures.
+Bring a hat or scarf to shield yourself from the sun’s strong beams.

 Little known facts

-There are a few unique facts that make the Lodhi Gardens Delhi even more intriguing.
+A few unique facts make the Lodhi Gardens in Delhi even more intriguing.

-- To discourage people from chopping down trees in the gardens, the New Delhi Municipal Council has attached QR tags to 100 different tree types.
+2. The New Delhi Municipal Council has attached QR tags to 100 different tree types to discourage people from chopping down garden trees.

 Conclusion